Asalamualaykum wa rahmatullahi wa barakatu ladies, I hope you are all in the best of health and peaks of emaan, ameen.

 We filled the bottle almost to the top with water, added the usual fairy liquid, red food colouring (to look like real lava!), and some baking soda.
 Then poured in some vinegar, and watched our volcano erupt like Stromboli!!

-Since the kids enjoyed it so much, we decided to make our very own mud ‘crater’ and this time saw the lava ooze instead of explode!
-My 3 year old loved this more than anyone!
+Since the kids enjoyed it so much, we decided to make our very own mud ‘crater’ and this time saw the lava ooze instead of exploding.
+My 3-year-old loved this more than anyone!

 To add a visual element to our lesson I froze some water in different plastic Tupperware to make our glaciers!
 So so simple, but you will be amazed just how much a visual element adds to a lesson.